Vanlalthlana

-Vanlalthlana (born 27 October 1978) is an academic and politician from Mizoram, India.He is currently the Cabinet Minister for School Education Department, Higher & Technical Education Department, Taxation Department, Information & Public Relations Department and Information & Communication Technology Departments.
-He was the assistant professor of commerce at Pachhunga University College, Mizoram University.
+Vanlalthlana (born 27 October 1978) is an academic and politician from Mizoram, India.
+He is currently the Cabinet Minister for School Education, Higher & Technical Education, Taxation, Information & Public Relations and Information & Communication Technology.
+He was assistant professor of commerce at Pachhunga University College, Mizoram University.
 He is the founding member of the Zoram People's Movement, a regional political party in Mizoram.
-He was elected to the Mizoram Legislative Assembly from Aizawl North 2 constituency in the 2018 general election and the 2023 general election.
+He was elected to the Mizoram Legislative Assembly from the Aizawl North 2 constituency in the 2018 general election and the 2023 general election.

 Family

-Vanlalthlana is the son of a church minister Rev. C. Biakmawia, who had served as Moderator of the Mizoram Presbyterian Church Synod and Principal of Aizawl Theological College.
-With his wife, Evelyn Lalhmangaihi, and three daughters, he resides at Ramhlun North, Aizawl, Mizoram.
+Vanlalthlana is the son of Rev. C. Biakmawia, a church minister who had served as Moderator of the Mizoram Presbyterian Church Synod and Principal of Aizawl Theological College.
+With his wife, Evelyn Lalhmangaihi, and three daughters and one son, he resides at Ramhlun North, Aizawl, Mizoram.

 Education

-Vanlalthlana studied commerce and completed M.Com. and PhD from Mizoram University.
+Vanlalthlana studied commerce and obtained an M.Com. and a PhD from Mizoram University.
 He joined the faculty of commerce at Pachhunga University College in 2005.
-In 2020, the Bharatiya Chhatra Sansad (Indian Youth/Students Parliament) Foundation under the Maharashtra Institute of Technology awarded him "Ideal Youth MLA."
+In 2020, the Bharatiya Chhatra Sansad (Indian Youth/Students Parliament) Foundation under the Maharashtra Institute of Technology awarded him the honour "Ideal Youth MLA."